The importance of organizing channels increases as Mattermost spreads to thousands of users.

 Channels organize communication in Mattermost.

-When naming or renaming channels consider:
+When naming or renaming channels, consider the following:

 Channel names appear in menus where users select which conversations to join.

 An additional 128 characters are available to add a “Channel Purpose” visible when users are selecting channels.

 An additional 1024 characters are available for describing the channel in detail in the “Channel Header”.

-If you need to shorten country names, use standard 2-letter country codes
+If you need to shorten country names, use standard 2-letter country codes.

-As you grow further, you can combine the hierarchies, with formats like
+You can combine the hierarchies, with formats like

 [SUB-TEAM]: [TOPIC]: [SUB-TOPIC].
 For example: